rubenochiavone/ternary-rk-fit/README.md

 `$ ./ternary-rk-fit config/water_meg.json`

-All output written to `stdout` will be write to `config/water_meg.out` file simultaneously.
+In the above example, all output written to `stdout` will be write to `config/water_meg.out` file simultaneously.

 ## Authors